A simple, flexible method for timing cross-calibration of space missions: Mission-specific data preparation

 \subsection{MAXI/GSC}

-The MAXI/Gas Slit Camera (GSC) has been monitoring the Crab nebula continuously for over 16 years, since August 2009.
-We retrieved the GSC data using the FTOOL \texttt{mxdownload\_wget} and generated daily cleaned event files with \texttt{mxproduct}, selecting events within a $1.6^\circ$ radius around the Crab.
+The MAXI/Gas Slit Camera (GSC) has been monitoring the Crab nebula continuously for over 16 years, since August 2009 \citep{moriiMAXIGSCMonitoring2011,sugizakiInOrbitPerformanceMAXI2011}.
+We retrieved the GSC data using the FTOOL \texttt{mxdownload\_wget} and generated daily cleaned event files with \texttt{mxproduct}, selecting events within a $1.6^\circ$ radius around the Crab\footnote{For the details of MAXI analysis, see \url{https://darts.isas.jaxa.jp/missions/maxi/analysis/}}.
 We then extracted events in the 2--20 keV energy range using \texttt{xselect}.
 Barycentric correction was applied using the FTOOL barycen, based on the DE-200 solar system ephemeris and the source position of (RA, Dec) = (83.633083, 22.014500).
 To ensure sufficient statistics, we excluded days with fewer than 1000 counts.
 As a result, we obtained event files for 4089 days, up to July 10, 2025.